cweiqiang/Langchain-AIAP13-Group1/doc1.md

 Indexes are utilized to optimize the interaction between Language Models (LLMs) and structured documents.
 The primary use of indexes in most cases is for retrieval, which involves taking a user's query and returning the most relevant documents.
 When discussing indexes and retrieval, it mainly applies to unstructured data like text documents.
 For structured data such as SQL tables or APIs, specific use case sections provide relevant functionality links.

-Here are the various index types for more information to be read with the hyperlinks:
+Here are the various building blocks to load, transform, store and query the data.
+For more information please refer to the hyperlinks:

-- Document Loaders: How to load documents from a variety of sources.
+- [Document Loaders](https://python.langchain.com/docs/modules/data_connection/document_loaders/): How to load documents from a variety of sources.
-- Text Splitters: An overview and different types of the Text Splitters.
+- [Text Splitters](https://python.langchain.com/docs/modules/data_connection/document_transformers/): An overview and different types of the Text Splitters.
-- VectorStores: An overview and different types of the Vector Stores.
+- [VectorStores](https://python.langchain.com/docs/modules/data_connection/vectorstores/): An overview and different types of the Vector Stores.
-- Retrievers: An overview and different types of the Retrievers.
+- [Retrievers](https://python.langchain.com/docs/modules/data_connection/retrievers/): An overview and different types of the Retrievers.

 ### **Chains:**